 Pros / Sensor cooking takes the guesswork out of reheating foods.

-Cons / This one lacks quick cook functionality that prepare foods with one-button convenience.
+Cons / This one lacks quick cook functionality that prepares foods with one-button convenience.

 Verdict / This microwave is a little bigger and more expensive than some we considered, but it cooks foods evenly and consistently in a short amount of time.